che1ovekkk/vk_automation/README.md

 # hh_automation
-Here I want to practise some test automation with Python+Selenium
+Here I want to practise some test automation with Python + Pytest + Selenium + Allure